-Specific diagnosis of food allergies in your dog is difficult.
-The most common symptoms of a food allergy/intolerance are digestive upsets or skin irritation.
-They are frequently characterised by itching and less commonly by gastrointestinal signs.
+Diagnosing specific food allergies in your dog can be difficult.
+The most common symptoms of a food allergy/intolerance are digestive upsets, skin irritation, or a combination of the two.
 Skin lesions on dogs are frequently located on the face, feet and ears.

-Food allergies often mimic other skin diseases, and many dogs have other allergies such as flea-bite dermatitis and atopy.
-Dogs with chronic or recurring external ear infections should be evaluated for food allergies.
+Food allergies often mimic other skin diseases, and many dogs have other allergies such as flea-bite sensitivity and atopy at the same time.
+Dogs with chronic or recurring external ear infections should also be evaluated for food allergies.

-If your dog vomits frequently, has diarrhoea, irritated skin, a poor coat condition or hair loss, then they may have a food allergy.
-You may notice some of the following signs:
+If your dog has an adverse food reaction, you may notice some of the following signs: